dilipk5/cred-stealer/README.md

 A cool python script that opens a dns server and a firefox saved credentails stealer script which sends the creds using dns(udp) protocl to our server.

-Another script which sends creds to a discord server
+Another script which sends creds to a discord server (tcp-https)

 How to use
 1. run server.py file on the server